 1. Double-click the Sleep/Wake button on the right side of your iPhone.

-2. Select the card you want to use.
+2. Select the card you want to use by tapping it, and double-click the Sleep/Wake button when prompted to pay.

-3. Glance at your iPhone if you’ve set up Face ID.
+3. Glance at your iPhone if you’ve set up Face ID to verify your identity, or enter your PIN or password.

 4. Hold your iPhone near the payment terminal.
 Your payment is complete when you see Done and a checkmark on the screen.